idvorkin/idvorkin.github.io/_d/ai-coder.md

 ## Use Cases

 Not sure if this should be a separate post, but I'm going to start looking at this from the perspective of use cases.

+### Using latest docs

+Cursor has native support for indexing docs, some projects even have llm.txt to teach the LLM what it needs to know.
+[Fasthmtml is an example](https://www.answer.ai/posts/2024-09-03-llmstxt)

 ### Diff Summarization